GoldbergLab/manualObjectTracker/README.md

 manualObjectTracker is a MATLAB GUI for manually tracking objects in videos, for generating training sets for machine learning algorithms.

+manualObjectTracker was developed with and for MATLAB R2017a.
+Use other versions of MATLAB at your own risk.

 ## Installation

 1. Download manualObjectTracker.fig and manualObjectTracker.m